cartesi/rollups-examples/echo-cpp/README.md

 After that, you can interact with the application normally [as explained above](#interacting-with-the-application).

-When you add an input, you should see it being processed by the echo-cpp server as follows:
+When you add an input, you should see it being processed by the echo-cpp backend as follows:

 ```log
 Received finish status 200